Want to learn new ways to make extra money?

 Whatever your motivation as a parent, uncle/aunt, family friend, teacher, or other awesome adult, this article looks at practical ideas and considerations to help adults-in-training learn about money by making some of their own.

-From a lemonade/craft kombucha stand to an online services business, check out these great ways for kids to make money.
+From a lemonade/craft kombucha stand to an online services business, check out these great ways for kids to make money online and locally.

 Teaching Kids About the Value (and Practicalities) of Money